smartlegionlab/github_repos_backup_tools/README.md

 > An application for creating backup copies of repositories and GitHub (including private ones).

-- Automatic cloning
-- Selecting a cloning method
-- Cloning only repositories
+- Cloning repositories, including closed ones.
+(Automatic/Manual).
-- Cloning only gists
+- Cloning gists, including closed ones.
+(Automatic/Manual).
-- Cloning both repositories and gists
+- Creating an archive of the main folder with cloned repositories and gists (Automatic/Manual).
-- Launching the application with additional arguments
+- Launch in "Menu mode"/"Launch in console with additional parameters".
-- Automatic archiving of the folder with repositories

 The folder and archive with cloned repositories are stored in your home directory.